 Continuously planning for the future has helped me in so many ways.
 But it’s not helping me anymore.
 Instead, it’s just causing me stress and hampering my creative spirit.
 I need to focus on what’s right for me day by day.
 Time to keep moving forward and not give a f*ck.

 Takk.
 It’s pronounced like “tock” and means “thank you” in Icelandic.
 It’s the only word I’ve used with any regularity during our trip because Icelanders speak extremely good English.

 This is my longest blog post ever.
 I had no idea it was going to be this long when I started writing it three hours ago.
 Hopefully, I’ve given you some good things to think about and maybe even enticed you to visit Iceland someday.
 And for reading this far, all I can say is, takk!

-All photos by yours truly except the one of me and the octopus and with the horse are by Marcus Donner.
+All photos are by me except the one with the octopus and the horse are by my amazing hubs Marcus Donner.